By Jared Polis

 That’s why in early May when I heard that the Federal Emergency Management Agency (FEMA) wasn’t reimbursing Colorado for $40 million in flood recovery projects, I took action.

 My advocacy hasn’t stopped there.
-I proudly worked alongside Rep. Ken Buck to partner on a bill that made improvements to Individual Assistance grants from FEMA, the Disaster Assistance Fairness and Accountability Act of 2015.
+I proudly worked alongside Rep. Ken Buck, R-Colo., to partner on a bill that made improvements to Individual Assistance grants from FEMA, the Disaster Assistance Fairness and Accountability Act of 2015.
 I also worked with Lyons and the U.S. Fish and Wildlife Service to ensure that the town could continue reconstruction during the nesting season of the beloved Golden Eagle near Meadow Park.
-If the permit had not been approved, construction would have been required to stop cease for 6 months a year, limiting an already short construction season.
+If the permit had not been approved, construction would have been required to stop for 6 months a year, limiting an already short construction season.

-I won’t forget my promise, and I will do everything possible ensure the federal government continues to keep its commitments to our communities and the long list of ongoing projects are completed.
+I won’t forget my promise, and I will do everything possible to ensure the federal government continues to keep its commitments to our communities and the long list of ongoing projects are completed.
 I am continuously amazed by and humbled to serve a town with the spirit of Lyons.
 It’s been a long haul, but the community truly defines resiliency.